sishtiaq/RSE16/writeup.md

 resilient?
 Was I happy?

-It was a short jump from there to, while proposing F#+Z3 as a workshop to RSE16 (got rejected, boohoo, I wasn't happy, you can see what you missed at https://github.com/sishtiaq/compose-z3-tutorial), I thought:
+It was a short jump from there to, while proposing F#+Z3 as a workshop to RSE16 (got rejected, boohoo, I wasn't happy; you can see what you missed at https://github.com/sishtiaq/compose-z3-tutorial), I thought:
 I'm a research engineer, what makes me happy might also be what makes others happy; how about I run a session on happiness for RSEs?
 It was